Kelkaal/local_L_runner/README.md

 # Step-by-Step Setup Process

 ## Things to do first

--A GitHub repository
+1.A GitHub repository
--Personal Access Token (classic) with the following scopes:
+2.Personal Access Token (classic) with the following scopes:
--repo
+3.repo
--workflow
+4.workflow
--admin:repo_hook
+5.admin:repo_hook
--A Linux,Windows or Mac environment (in my case: Ubuntu on WSL)
+6.A Linux,Windows or Mac environment (in my case: Ubuntu on WSL)

 ## Script Used: `setup_github_runner.sh`